-Although David really didn’t believe God could help him overcome his homosexuality, he said to God, “Lord, I’m going to jump into this with faith in You.”
+Although David didn’t believe God could help him overcome his homosexuality, he said to God, “Lord, I’m going to jump into this with faith in You.”

-He went to bed that night not knowing if he was saved.
+He went to bed that night, not knowing if he was saved.

 Something changed the next day

-Afterwards, he read the following passage:
+Afterward, he read the following passage:

 “I acknowledged my sin to You, and my iniquity I have not hidden.”
 I said, “I confess my transgressions to the Lord, and you forgave the iniquity of my sin.”

 David is no longer afraid of what the future holds for him.
-God is in full control.
+God is in complete control.
 “I know that Jesus Christ has saved me from the power of sin, and He can save you too.”